-Currently, all services are self-pay.
+Currently, all counseling services are self-pay in Florida.
 Insurance is not accepted.
 Any questions about specific counseling services can be submitted through the contact page.
 Teletherapy is available!

 Professional Development sessions address student and educator mental health, trauma-informed/trauma-sensitive classrooms, educator self-care, and parent/caregiver engagement.